-The 'Jacks Down' indicator is intended to warn you to retract your leveling jacks before moving the vehicle.
-The light will come on briefly and a chime will sound when the ignition key is turned on the On or Run positions if the jacks are down.
+The "Jacks Down" reminder is intended to warn you to retract your leveling jacks before moving the vehicle.
+The light will come on briefly and a chime will sound when the ignition key is turned to the On or Run positions if the jacks are down.

-"Jacks Down" light on dash
+"Jacks Down" Light on Dash (typical)